Why You Should Ditch Bank Branches

 Branches pose an existential threat to banks, and they’re already becoming a thing of the past.
 Over the last decade, branches have been shuttering at a precipitous rate.
 According to a study conducted by Quartz using FDIC data, 12,000 full-service U.S. bank branches closed their doors between 2010 and 2019.
 We expect that trend to continue and even accelerate as COVID-19 speeds up bank digitization and more customers adopt digital banking services.
 There’s no guarantee your local bank branch will remain open, and Quartz even built a tool to help you predict when it might close.

 At Wealthfront, we offer nextgen banking services without branches.
-This means you can keep your $400 each year and do better things with your time than wait in line to speak with a teller.
-Wealthfront’s app integrates with all of your accounts and uses technology to help you conveniently save and invest your money.
+This means you can enjoy high-interest checking, keep your $200 each year, and do better things with your time than wait in line to speak with a teller.
+Wealthfront’s app integrates with all of your accounts and uses technology to help you conveniently manage your money.
+Our free service Autopilot can even automate your savings strategy.
 Best of all, you can do all of this from the comfort of your own couch, knowing you’re building the financial future you want.

 The information contained in this communication is provided for general informational purposes only, and should not be construed as investment or tax advice.
 Nothing in this communication should be construed as a solicitation or offer, or recommendation, to buy or sell any security.
 Any links provided to other server sites are offered as a matter of convenience and are not intended to imply that Wealthfront Advisers or its affiliates endorses, sponsors, promotes and/or is affiliated with the owners of or participants in those sites, or endorses any information contained on those sites, unless expressly stated otherwise.